Estimated reading time: 5 minutes

 2. Competitive Advantage

-Innovation is one of the primary ways to differentiate your product from the competition.
+Inspiring innovation is one of the primary ways to differentiate your product from the competition.
 To make your business stand out, you will need innovative products and ideas.

 Innovation does not happen without strong leadership.
 Trying to build an innovative culture without effective leadership would be similar to building a house without a foundation.